richard3d/rag-intermediate/README.md

 ```json
 {"response": "The capital of France is Paris."}
 ```

-Note: If you are using the provided example resource.
-Try prompting `Tell me about Henry Mackenzie`
+Note: If you are using the provided example resource, try prompting `Tell me about Henry Mackenzie`

-While this example project does not include a UI, you can also enter prompts by hitting the `/query-rag` endpoint via the swagger page at [http://localhost:8000/docs](http://localhost:8000/docs)
+You can also enter prompts via the Swagger UI at [http://localhost:8000/docs](http://localhost:8000/docs)

 ## GPU Acceleration